 Trip distribution is the process used to apportion person trip productions and attractions from the trip generation model among all zone pairs by trip purpose.
 The resulting trip table matrix contains both intrazonal trips (trips that do not leave the zone) on the diagonal and interzonal trips in all other zone interchange cells.
 The NFRMPO model uses a destination choice model for most trip purposes and a standard gravity model for HBU and HBSc trip purposes.
-The trip distribution model is validated to average trip lengths and trip length frequency distributions observed in the HHTS.
+The trip distribution model is validated to average trip lengths and trip length frequency distributions observed in the HHTS and developed from LOCUS LBS data.